coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/project-redesign.md

 ## Challenges

 Choose a project that you have previously created.
 Your goal is to look for areas where this project can be improved using the material from this class.

 Follow these steps

 1. Choose a project.
+  - Choose something that can use some visual improvements.
 3. Take screen shots of your project.
+  - The idea is to document what you are doing.
-4. Annote your screen shots and add comments to your code base describing the improvements you want to make.
-Describe at least 3 areas to improve.
+4. Annote your screen shots and add comments to your code base.
+  - If this project isn't on GitHub make a repo for it.
+  - Document your planned improvements on GitHub.
+  - Describe at least three areas to improve.
     - Layout
     - Typography
     - Interaction design
     - Color
-    -

-Include a deailed description of the proposed improvements in the README of the GitHub Repo for the project.